tengwang0318/car-pooling/README.md

       2. for type 1: dispatch the excess vehicles into busy area until the number of vehicle equals to the number of order, by using **greedy algorithm**/**LLM**.
 (LLM is not suitable for this part).
 Then MIP.
    3. Solve every MIPs with solver/LLM
    4. After determining the decision for every vehicles, running the simulation process.
 3. Using the cost for every user and the waiting time as the metrics.
+And compare the solving time of MIP Solver and LLM.

 ![image-20240719002652806](imgs/procedure.png)